codingMustache/codingMustache/README.md

 ## Joke of the Day

-What musical instrument is found in the bathroom?
-A tuba toothpaste.
+What do you call a nervous javelin thrower?
+Shakespeare.

 ## Daily Trivia

-What was the name of the first Bulgarian personal computer?
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. IZOT 1030
+ 1. Inkscape
- 2. Pravetz 8D
+ 2. Adobe Photoshop
- 3. IMKO-1
+ 3. GIMP
- 4. Pravetz 82
+ 4. Paint.NET

 <details>
   <summary>Answer</summary>
-  IMKO-1
+  Inkscape
 </details>